-A nursery manager leads a team of people who provide daycare and learning for babies and young children from birth to five years.
+A nursery manager leads a team of people who provide daycare and learning for babies and young children from birth to 5 years old.

 The day-to-day running of the service would be your responsibility.
 You would manage and support staff, and make sure that the centre offers a safe and caring environment for children to develop and learn.

 You would plan activities for the children in line with the national guidance for early learning.

 You could work in local authority childcare settings and pre-school centres or privately owned nurseries.

 - create a safe, caring and stimulating environment that promotes learning through play

 - supervise activity planning to make sure that children's needs are met

 - work closely with parents and/or carers, giving them a high standard of customer service, including regular progress reports